-Covered Call strategies invest in various passive and active underlying equity strategies, generally benchmarked to a particular index, and employ, to varying degrees, option overwrite strategies that seek to enhance risk-adjusted performance over time.
+Options Overlay (also known as Covered Call strategy) employs, to varying degrees, option overwrite strategies that seek to enhance risk-adjusted performance over time of an equity portfolio.

 Index portfolios generally invest a substantial amount of their assets in common stocks included in a particular broad-based securities index, such as a large cap, mid cap or small cap index.
 A portfolio generally does not hold all of the stocks included in a particular index, or hold them in the same weighting as the index.